Waterdrips/waterdrips2.github.io/drafts/2020-01-17-inlets-pro.md

 Broadly my use cases are split into HTTP traffic, and non HTTP traffic.
-The example commands to forward these two categories of traffic are the same for each example in the category, so I will show some example uses, and then the commands needed to get inlets, or inlets-pro, working.
+The example commands to forward these two categories of traffic are the same, so I will show some example uses and then the commands needed to get inlets or inlets-pro working.

 <br>